Multi-Team Data: Radar Roll-Up View

 The Agile Team Maturity Roadmap provides guidance on the characteristics of each maturity level and goals and growth plan items that can help the teams to continue to mature.

 These are some of the common patterns and trends to look for as you analyze the Multi-Team data in the radar roll-up view, and questions you can ask to find insights and think about where to focus your coaching efforts.
+You can also identify related competencies.

 Inconsistent Scores: Teams are in varying levels of maturity and may have a different needs